lley154/littercoin/README.md

 #### Determine The Owner PKH
-The Owner is a business owner and does not have to the be same person as the admin and does not require a technical background.
+The Owner is a business owner and does not have to be same person as the admin and does not require a technical background.
 The owner is the only one who can mint littercoin and mint merchant tokens.
 We need to obtain the owner key so it can be hard coded into the smart contract.

 A Cardano address is derived by the public key hash (PKH) that was created when you created your wallet.
 The easiest way to get your pkh from the owner's wallet is to use the cardano-address command.
 Open the Nami wallet and copy the receiving address to your clipboard.
 Then, follow these steps: